These questions are the most dreaded by job candidates, with good reason.

 A good response is to try to postpone answering until you have a better idea what the job is like and if you want it.

 This should be acceptable, but, in the end, you may not be seriously considered until you provide them with a number, so best to offer an informed (researched) number rather than picking out out of the air.

 Depending on the employer, this can be very effective OR very risky, but, if asked, the answer should provide you with very useful information.

 To use this question as an opportunity to collect important information about the job -- like the salary grade and salary range for that grade, give this response:

 Before I give you a number, I'd like to understand how you compensate employees and how this job fits into your compensation structure.
 I'm curious to know the salary grade for this position, the salary range and midpoint for that grade, and where that grade fits into your compensation system?
 That will give me a better idea of how this position fits into your structure and my career plans

-Understand that, typically, senior employees are paid above the midpoint of the salary range.
+Understand that, typically, experienced employees are paid above the midpoint of their salary range.
 When employees greatly exceed the midpoint of a salary range (which usually increases every year as the whole salary structure increases), they usually are promoted to a different job which is usually in the next higher pay grade.

 Their answer to this question will give you a very good indication if the salary for this job is a good fit for you.
 It also shows you where this job ranks in their organization, and how much room for growth there is for you.

 You could go with a standard, more defensive response, and request postponing this discussion: